solarreader-plugins/plugin-schueco/readme.md

 # Schueco Plugin for Solarreader

-This plugin for Solarreader reads Schüco solar inverter.
+This plugin for Solarreader reads data from a Schüco solar inverter.

+It requires an RS485-to-USB adapter equipped with an FTDI chipset.

 ### Requirements